+358 44 3631 503

 The resident artists are encouraged to organize a public event, eg. a demo, a workshop or an artist talk during the residency.

 The Fiskars Village AiR was founded in early 2006 by the Artisans, Designers and Artists of Fiskars Co-operative.
-The residence houses two apartments: a studio for 1-2 persons and a two floor apartment for 1-4 persons.
-Work spaces are connected to the apartments.
+The residence offers the artists a fully furnished apartment for 1-3 persons and a separated working space.
+Kids and spouses are welcome.

-Professional overseas (i.e. non Finnish-resident) craftspeople, designers and artists may apply for the residency.
-Cultural journalists, writers and scientists may also be considered.
-The Artist Residency is available year-round with residency periods ranging from 2 to 3 months.
-A monthly maintainance fee of 100 euro is required from all visiting artists.
+Professional overseas (i.e. non Finnish-resident) craftspeople, designers, artists and other creative professionals may apply for the residency.
+The Artist Residency is available year-round with residency periods ranging from 1 to 2 months.
+A monthly maintainance fee of 300 euros/ month (2018) is required from all visiting artists.
 The Fiskars Artist in Residence program does not offer any funding for travel, material or living expenses.

 Artists in Residents are selected once a year on the basis of applications.
 The selection is made by an appointed residency committee.
-The deadline for applications is September 15th.
+The deadline for applications is usually in September-October.

 Artist residence Frosterus is situated in the old rectory built in the 18th century in Kärsämäki, a small rural town in region of North-Ostrobothnia.
 Also Kattilakoski Culture Cooperative operates in this building.

 The resident artist will be provided with a room and shared kitchen.
 Working space and residence for visual artists are available in Art House Nahkuri in the center of the town and professional music studio Sonic Factory in Välikylä village.

 The residency is run by the Kattilakoski Culture Cooperative, a non-profit organization founded by local cultural associations.